darylgallatin/Enter-the-Wry-Cave/README.md

 ## AI Tools Used
 - **Voice & Sound Effects**: [Minimax](https://www.minimax.io/audio), [ElevenLabs](https://elevenlabs.io/)
 - **Video & Scene Creation**: [Pollo AI](https://pollo.ai/)
-- **Code Collaboration & Optimization**: Conversational AI workflows
+- **Code Collaboration & Optimization**: Conversational AI workflows with ChatGPT and ClaudeAI

 *All AI-assisted content was created for this project under the author’s direction and integrated into the custom game engine.*